debra-keiser/APC524_Final_Project/README.md

 conda env create --name PDF_Time-Temp_Analysis -f environment.yml
 ```

-If the user is only interested in analyzing a small subset of peaks, they may indicate as such by adding peak labels/identifiers from the following lists into the user_input.txt file (do not move/remove "finish" from the end of the file):
+If the user is only interested in analyzing a small subset of peaks, they may indicate as such by adding peak labels/identifiers from the following lists into the user_input.txt file (do not move/remove "finish" from the end of the file).

-Keys for "dwell" peaks
+Keys for "dwell" peaks:
 [30, 100, 200, 300, 400, 500, 600, 700, 800, 900]

 Keys for "ramp" peaks: